tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

 ## Task 3: Verify Java Runtime Installation and Post Java Installation Action

-1. Return to the **Java Management** fleet page.
-Under the **Resources** menu, select **Work Requests**.
+1. Return to the fleet details page.
+Scroll down to the **Resources** menu and select **Work Requests**.
 You should see the Install Java Runtime Work Request you submitted in Task 2.
 Click on the Work Request to view its details.
  ![image of work request summary page](images/work-request-summary-page.png)